surveyjs/surveyjs_react_quickstart/README.md

-You can find the detailed information on how to perform common tasksin this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the detailed information on how to perform common tasks in [this guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).